not plain; decorative or ornamented

 absorbed in his thoughts.

-concerned with work or important matters rather than play or trivialities
+concerned with work or important matters rather than play

 Half an hour later, a group of